 Clark currently leads the international effort, Masting Inference and Forecasting (MASTIF), to understand the changes in forest recruitment happening now, why they are occurring, and their effects on food webs.
 Among recent activities he led the National Assessment on Effects of Drought on Forests and Rangelands in the United States: A Comprehensive Science Synthesis, an effort involving 70 academic and government scientists that received the Chief of the Forest Service Science Award for 2016.
 Clark has authored more than 200 refereed scientific articles and published four books.
 Full publication list.

-Clark received a BS from the North Carolina State University in Entomology (1979), a MS from the University of Massachusetts in Forestry and Wildlife (1984), and a PhD from the University of Minnesota in Ecology (1988).
-Between his MS and PhD, he studied one year at the University of Göttingen under a Fulbright-DAAD fellowship.
+Clark received a BS from the North Carolina State University in Entomology, a MS from the University of Massachusetts in Forestry and Wildlife, and a PhD from the University of Minnesota in Ecology.
+Between his MS and PhD, he studied at the University of Göttingen under a Fulbright-DAAD fellowship.
 At Duke University, Clark teaches Biodiversity Science and Applications and Ecological Models & Data.
-He has served as Director for the Center on Global Change, and Director of Graduate Studies for the University Program in Ecology.
-He currently serves on the University Program of Ecology Executive Committee, the Nicholas School of the Environment Strategic Priorities Committee, and he chairs the committees on Life Sciences and Distinguished Professorships.
+He has served as Director for the Center on Global Change, Director of Graduate Studies for the University Program in Ecology, Chair of Life Sciences for the Distinguished Professorships Committee.
+In the Nicholas School of the Environment he has served as chair of Faculty Council and of the Committee on Distinguished Professorships.